Dionysia: Origins

+The festival was celebrated in urban towns outside of the rural setting such as in Kollytos and Peiraieus, indicating that it became less of a celebration of rural communities and more so a celebration of agrarian culture as a whole.
 Because the various towns in Attica held their festivals on different days, it was possible for spectators to visit more than one festival per season.
 It was also an opportunity for Athenian citizens to travel outside the city if they did not have the opportunity to do so during the rest of the year.
 This also allowed travelling companies of actors to perform in more than one town during the period of the festival.

-The comic playwright Aristophanes parodied the Rural Dionysia in his play The Acharnians.